 The benefits of buying subscription-based software

 The main reason driving the shift toward subscription models, among consumers and in business-to-business, is that more value is gained over the lifetime of the subscription than with traditional licenses.
 If you own the software, you may need to pay for service and sometimes upgrades.
 With a subscription, you have access to the software and receive upgrades automatically.
-In recent years, these benefits have also been recognized by healthcare providers, which influence health IT companies, such as Sectra, to switch to offering software subscriptions models.
+In recent years, these benefits have also been recognized by healthcare providers, which influence health IT companies to switch to offering software subscriptions models.

 The five top benefits we have identified for health providers of moving from a license model to a subscription model are listed below: